 The workshop was free and open to the public.

-If you have a question about the workshop, please email email@example.com.
+If you have a question about the workshop or public comment process, please email email@example.com.